Text encoders bottleneck compositionality in contrastive vision-language models: Experiments and Results in the Multi-modal Setting

 \subsection{Multi-modal Results}

 Table \ref{tab:downstream_vitl} presents the results of CLIP ViT-L/14 on both \dataname and \evalname (all model results in Appendix).
 The \dataname results correspond to the prompt type(s) most closely matching the captions in \evalname (specified in Figure \ref{fig:cic_examples}).
 For the spatial relations, for this table alone, we calculate the EM on the data points in \dataname containing ``left'' and ``right'' spatial relations only due to lack of sufficient support in COCO for other spatial relations, as discussed in Section \ref{sec:evalname}.
-On prompt types where the text encoder performance on \dataname is poor, the overall model performance on \evalname is also poor: showing that the text encoder does indeed bottleneck the VL model's performance.
+On prompt types where the text encoder performance on \dataname is poor, the overall model performance on \evalname is also poor: showing that the text encoder does indeed bottleneck VL models' compositionality.

-We see similar findings in terms of prompt type as well as model design choice to those discussed in Section \ref{sec:compprompts_model_design}.
+We see similar findings per prompt type and model design as those discussed in Section \ref{sec:compprompts_model_design}.

-\subsection{Fine-grained results on different prompt types}
+\subsection{Fine-Grained Results on Different Prompt Types}

-We discuss findings on the prompt types in \evalname, with 95\% confidence intervals. \paragraph{Models do poorly on spatial relations.} On average, VL models perform poorly on spatial relations, achieving an average image | text score of 2.5 | 12.4 ($\pm$ 2.2 | 3.7).
+We discuss findings on the prompt types in \evalname, with 95\% confidence intervals. \paragraph{Models do poorly on spatial relations.} On average, VL models perform poorly on spatial relations, achieving an average image $|$ text score of 2.5 $|$ 12.4 ($\pm$ 2.2 $|$ 3.7).
 Their text encoder performance on the corresponding prompts in \dataname was similarly poor, with an average EM of 27.8.
+This agrees with \citet{kamath2023whatsup}, which shows that VL models struggle with spatial relations.

-\paragraph{Models do poorly on temporal relations.} VL perform poorly on temporal relations, with an average image | text score of 5.3 | 30.8 ($\pm$ 2.7 | 4.8).
-Their text encoder performance on \dataname temporal reasoning was similary low at 18.9.
+\paragraph{Models do poorly on temporal relations.} VL performs poorly on temporal relations, with an average image $|$ text score of 5.3 $|$ 30.8 ($\pm$ 2.7 $|$ 4.8).
+Their text encoder performance on \dataname temporal reasoning was similarly low at 18.9 EM.

-\paragraph{Models do well on verbs and adjectives.} VL models perform well on verbs (average image | text score 65.4 | 78.1, $\pm$ 5.0 | 4.8) and even better on adjectives (average image | text score 78.5 | 89.0, $\pm$ 7.0 | 3.5).
-This mirrors their text encoder performance on \dataname, where the average EM for verbs and adjectives were 33.7 and 44.8 respectively.
+\paragraph{Models do well on verbs and adjectives.} VL models perform well on verbs (average image $|$ text score 65.4 $|$ 78.1, $\pm$ 5.0 $|$ 4.8) and even better on adjectives (average image $|$ text score 78.5 $|$ 89.0, $\pm$ 7.0 $|$ 3.5), mirroring their text encoder performance on \dataname, where the average EM for verbs and adjectives were 33.7 and 44.8 respectively.